Energy Fundamentals for Leaders

 Energy Economics: Energy markets, economic impacts, and the global energy environment

-This module examines the business side of energy, including investment and risk management requirements including the impact of energy across a variety of sectors and economies.
+This module examines the business side of energy, including investment and risk management requirements, as well as the impact of energy across a variety of sectors and economies.
 It will also examine energy from an input perspective, investigating the business and social impact of energy price volatility.
 Environmental issues will be highlighted, including the economic and social perspectives of energy efficiency and alternate sources of energy.

 Energy Policy: The legislation and regulation guiding our energy future